claudiodangelis/scripts/macosx/Coda-scripts/README.md

 (or alternatively "**Open enclosing folder**" from the Coda's Script menu)

-For others, read this: http://www.panic.com/coda/developer/howto/applescript.php
+Others should read this first: http://www.panic.com/coda/developer/howto/applescript.php

 Feel free to fork and contribute and remember, these scripts are not supposed to be solid and fully working, so please consider: